Bren2010/uTP/README.md

 It was devised to automatically slow down the rate at which packets of data are transmitted between users of peer-to-peer file sharing torrents when it interferes with other applications.
 For example, the protocol should automatically allow the sharing of an ADSL line between a BitTorrent application and a web browser.

 Source: http://en.wikipedia.org/wiki/Micro_Transport_Protocol

+### Class uTP.Server
+This class is used to create a uTP server.

+#### new uTP.Server(port, [host], [callback])
+Begin accepting connections on the specified `port` and `host`.
+If the `host` is omitted, the server will accept connections directed to any IPv4 address.
+A port value of zero will assign to a random port.

+This function is asynchronous.
+When the server has been bound, `listening` event will be omitted.
+The last parameter `callback` will be added as a listener for the `listening` event.

+#### server.close([callback])
+Stops the server from accepting new connections and keeps existing connections.
+This function is asynchronous.
+The server is finally closed when all connections are ended and the server emits a `close` event.
+Optionally, you can pass a callback to listen for the `close` event.

+#### server.address()
+Returns the bound address, the address family name and port of the socket as reported by the operating system.

+#### server.unref()
+Calling `unref` on a server will allow the program to exit if this is the only active server in the event system.
+If the server is already `unref`d, then calling `unref` again will have no effect.

+#### server.ref()
+Opposite of `unref`.
+Calling `ref` on a previously `unref`d server will *not* let the program exit if it's the only server left (the default behavior).
+If the server is `ref`d, calling `ref` again will have no effect.

+#### Event: `listening`
+Emitted when the server has been bound.

+#### Event: `connection`
+- `Socket Object` The connection object

+Emitted when a new connection is made.  `socket` is an instance of `uTP.Socket`

+#### Event: `close`
+Emitted when the server closes.
+Note that if connections exist, this event is not emitted until all connections are ended.

+#### Event: `error`
+- `Error Object`

+Emitted when an error occurs.
+The `close` event will be called directly following this event.

 ### Class uTP.Socket